-Oreo cookies are crushed and blended with cream cheese and rolled into balls, then are dipped in chocolate.
-You can quickly and easily make them plain round balls or you can have some fun and shape the cookie balls into Christmas trees, snowmen, wreaths, or these bright and colorful OREO Cookie Ball Christmas Lights.
+Oreo cookies are crushed and blended with cream cheese, rolled into balls, and dipped in chocolate.
+You can easily make them plain round balls or you can have some fun and create these bright and colorful OREO Cookie Ball Christmas Lights.

 Each of these light bulb-shaped OREO Cookie Balls has been dipped in colored confectionery coating and sprinkled with glistening colored decorator sugar.

 To make them really look like Christmas Lights a silver screw base made out of chewy chocolate fudge rolls brushed with silver luster dust is attached.

-You can string these Oreo Cookie Ball Christmas Lights across your dessert table along with stands of green or black licorice laces to add a festive holiday touch to your display.
+You can string these lightbulb-shaped Oreo cookie balls across your Christmas dessert table along with stands of green or black licorice laces to add a festive holiday touch to your display.

 Or you can package individual lights in clear cellophane bags and attach them to gifts or use them as stocking stuffers.